 - Michael Regan, Secretary of the North Carolina Department of Environmental Quality, nominated to head the Environmental Protection Agency.

 - Ali Zaidi, formerly a member of the Office of Management and Budget team under Obama, to be Gina McCarthy’s deputy.

-- Brian Deese.
-Nominated to be Director of the National Economic Council.
+- Brian Deese, Director of the National Economic Council.